Senate of Thailand: Term

 The term of the Senate is five years.
-The term is fixed, therefore the Senate cannot be dissolved under any circumstances and would be re-elected in accordance with a Royal Decree issued thirty days after the expiration of the term.
+The term is fixed, therefore the Senate cannot be dissolved under any circumstances and would be re-elected in accordance with a Royal Decree issued thirty days after the expiration of the term and those who were formerly senators under this constitution (2017) will not be able to return to their positions again.

 Membership

 Members of the Senate are entitled use the title Senator in front of their names (สมาชิกวุฒิสภา or ส.ว.).
 Membership of an elected Senator began on the senate election day, while an appointed senator became a member after the publication of the election result by the Electoral Commission.
 Senators could not hold more than one consecutive term, therefore senators could not be re-elected.
-A Senator whose membership expired before a new Senator could be named continued his or her duties until such seats were occupied.
+Senators continue to serve after their term is expired until a new Senator is confirmed.
 If there was a vacancy the seat was immediately filled either by election or appointment.

 Powers

-The Senate shares many powers with the House of Representatives; these include:
+The Senate shares many powers, if not more, than the House of Representatives; these include: